kkumber/aralith/README.md

 ### 2. Request an Environment File

-Contact the maintainer for an `.env` file to properly configure the environment variables.
+Contact the maintainer for an _.env_ file to properly configure the environment variables.

 ### 3. Please install the correct versions of php (version 8+) and node (version 22+)

 See the composer.json and package.json for more details

-### 4. Backend Setup (Laravel)
+### 4. Laravel Setup

 Install composer.
-See here for instructions
+You can go to the official page for instructions:

 <a href="https://getcomposer.org/download/">https://getcomposer.org/download/</a>